gnosisguild/zodiac-guard-scope/docs/setup_guide.md

 ## Deploying the ScopeGuard

-The guard only has one attribute which is:
+The scope guard has one variable which must be set:
 - Owner: address that can call setter functions

 Hardhat tasks can be used to deploy a ScopeGuard instance.
 There are two different ways to deploy it, the first one is through a normal deployment and passing arguments to the constructor (without the `proxied` flag), or, deploy the Module through a [Minimal Proxy Factory](https://eips.ethereum.org/EIPS/eip-1167) and save on gas costs (without the `proxied` flag) - The master copy and factory address can be found in the [zodiac repository](https://github.com/gnosis/zodiac/blob/master/src/factory/constants.ts) and these are the addresses that are going to be used when deploying the module through factory.